 Don’t lose sight of your objectives.
 Discover how you can track goals with Evernote to become more efficient.

-If you don’t want to waste time and energy with your goals, you have to start tracking them.
+If you don’t want to waste time and energy on your goals, you have to start tracking them.

 Why is everyone talking about goals?

 Have you noticed how many articles, books and blog posts about goal setting come up every day?

 Why does it seem that having goals is so important?

 Because it simply is!

 While animals are fighting to survive every day, we, humans, have dreams we want to make come true with our heart and soul.

 These dreams you have in your sleep and while you are awake are what I call GOALS.

 Goals push us further even when logic points the other way.